wp-plugins/alink-tap/README.txt

 The options->alink_tap_linker_remote page will create a set of matching terms and URLs that gets stored as a list.

-structure of option "alink_tap_linker_remote":
+"alink_tap_linker_remote" is a serialized value as follows:

+  array(
-  pairs => array(
+    'keyword1' => array(
+        'name' => the keyword
-    url,      url is the original one
+        'url' => the original url
-    urles     urles is the url that serve the content in spanish )
+        'urles' => the url that serve the content in spanish 'licencia' => 1, 0  if 1, we check if client's ip is from Spain and use the urles as link ),

-  text=>	same content as pairs, but in unprocessed form (for displaying in the option's form)

-  plurals => 1, 0		if 1, we should look for variants of the keywords ending in s or es
+    'keyword2' => array(
+        'name' => the keyword
+        'url' => the original url

-  licencias = 1, 0  if 1, we check if client's ip is from Spain and
+        'urles' => the url that serve the content in spanish 'licencia' => 1, 0  if 1, we check if client's ip is from Spain and use the urles as link ),
+  )

 == Installation ==